diladele/dnssafety-ios/README.md

-# Dns Safety for IOS
+# Dns Safety for iOS
-Dns Safety for Apple IOS is on-device DNS filter implemented as Network Extension.
+Dns Safety for Apple iOS is on-device DNS filter implemented as Network Extension.
 It can filter and block DNS requests from any application on your iPhone/iPad.
 This network extension can be used to block domains by name or site category.
 It also allows you to see what DNS requests were issued by installed applications.

 ## Limitation 1 - Your iPhone must be supervised